 Nijkleaster as a movement started in October 2012 from scratch.
 Rev. Hinne Wagenaar was appointed as parish pastor and pioneer minister.
 The monumental church of Jorwert (c.
 1100) was rented from a foundation protecting Frisian monumental churches.
 Bit by bit specific programs were organized and people from over the Netherlands came to join in.
 The church itself badly needed restoration and rebuilding, which basically happened in the years 2012-2015.
 Many volunteers have come to join and support the Nijkleaster movement, clergy as well as non-clergy.

 Nijkleaster uses, concerning its buildings, the triple formula with three K’s: Kerk-Kroeg-Klooster which means: Church, Pub and Monastery.
 In English we could say, the three C’s: Church, Café and Cloisters).
 The church is rented in the village.
 Opposite the church we find the eldest village pub of Friesland.
 We often take our meals in this pub.
 The third ‘K’/’C’, a building for a monastic community is found in the neighbourhood of Jorwert in an old farmhouse.
 The location dates back to the Middle Ages when this was possibly the place of a nunnery.
-Presently (2020) the farmhouse is seriously dilapidated but very monumental.
+When we bought the farmhouse in 2019, it was seriously dilapidated though very monumental.
 The grounds are seriously polluted but of important archaeological value.
-We hope to recreate this impoverished and abandoned place into an oasis of rest, to restore the integrity of creation.
-For more information look at this website under: https://nijkleaster.frl/actiewesterhus/
+We wanted to recreate this impoverished and abandoned place into an oasis of rest, to restore the integrity of creation.

 Nijkleaster does not want to compete with local churches in Friesland or elsewhere.
 It is meant to be complementary.
 It offers the opportunity to (active) church members to quiet down and have time and rest to themselves, to search for and find new inspiration.
 It offers the chance to meet new people, besides the common people of their own parishes.
 At the same time, Nijkleaster explicitly want to offers hospitality to those who cannot find a place (anymore) in the institutional churches, and finally to all pilgrims of any colour whatsoever.